-aiDrive[TM] is continuously tested on Almotive's fleet of test vehicles.
-The company holds testing licenses in various countries and locations, including Hungary and the states of California and Nevada in the USA.
+aiDriveTM is continuously tested on aiMotive's fleet of test vehicles.
+The company holds testing licenses in various countries and locations, including Hungary, Austria and the state of California, USA.

 aiDriveTM's autonomous valet parking solution has been showcased in Hungary, the US, and Japan, while our solutions have also proven themselves on closed courses in Asia.
-Limited tests of solutions for select urban driving features began around Budapest in 2019.

-We have dedicated engineering groups, with the following responsibilities related to our fleet,
+We have dedicated engineering groups, with the following responsibilities related to our fleet.